-Rich was born in Bay Village, Ohio in 1960 and spent his early childhood growing up in the rural town of Avon on Cleveland’s west side.
-At the age of sixteen he moved to Clearwater with his family and, three years later, graduated from Clearwater High School.
+Rich spent his early childhood growing up in the rural town of Avon on Cleveland’s west side.
+At the age of sixteen he moved to Clearwater, FL with his family and, three years later, graduated from Clearwater High School.

-Rich received two congressional appointments to the Naval Academy in Annapolis which made college plans promising.
+He received two congressional appointments to the Naval Academy in Annapolis.
 However, he decided to pass on the opportunity and instead enrolled at the University of Florida to study his real passion – broadcasting.
-While going to school, he picked up some experience working at WRUF AM & FM, the university’s radio stations, and went on to receive his bachelor's degree in broadcasting.
-Along the way, he also picked up the Red Barber Award for broadcasting excellence.
+It was there he picked up experience working at WRUF AM & FM, the university’s radio stations, and earned a bachelor's degree in broadcasting and Red Barber Award for broadcasting excellence.
 He later attended Mississippi State and graduated from its Department of Geoscience’s Broadcast Meteorology Program.

 1994 - 2003 Other Tampa Bay Area Stations (On Air Personality)